 In symphonic repertoire, he has performed the entire standard repertoire from renaissance and baroque to the large works of Mahler and Verdi.
 Highlights have included the Evangelists in the Bach Passions, the Dream of Geronius by Elgar, and Mahler’s 8th Symphony which he recorded for Naxos.
 This recording was lauded by critics winning the “Recording of the Month” by Sterophile Magazine.
 Bentch’s performance was described as “bright, confident, and heroic, and his "Blicket auf!" is stunning.”
 Another critic wrote, “Bentch's top B-flats and Bs are as heroic as his sweet singing is sweet.
 His "Blicket auf," a moment that can cause fear and trembling, is stirring in all the right ways.”
 A recent review in the BBC Music Magazine praised Timothy Bentch’s “heroic tenor” as one of the saving graces of a recent recording of Janacek’s Glagolitic Mass with the Warsaw Philharmonic.
 He has sung with the philharmonic orchestras of Lille, Strasbourg, Avignon, Saint Petersburg, Sofia, Warsaw, the Israeli Chamber Orchestra, the Ars Nova Symphony in Chicago, and appears regularly with the Hungarian National Philharmonic.
 His most recent performance with the HNP of the Britten War Requiem was critically acclaimed and broadcast live on national radio.
 He has sung under the batons of Zoltán Kocsis, János Fürst, Ádám Fischer, Tamás Vásáry, János Kovács, John Nelson, Jean Claude Casadesus, Antoni Witt, György Vashegyi, and Valentin Radu.

-Saxophonist and composer Uwe Steinmetz was born in Bremervörde, a town in northern Germany, in 1975.
-His musical influences came mainly from the teachers he studied and performed with during his school years in Berlin, Bern, Madras and Boston: John Surman, Lako Awraam, members of The Art Ensemble of Chicago, Bob Mintzer, Michael Brecker, David Liebman, George Russell, Jerry Bergonzi and Ben Schwendener among many others.
-He has performed his own music on four continents and in more than thirty countries and has received national and international awards for his artistic work, released so far 12 CDs with his own music and has appeared on numerous jazz CDs as a solist.
+The saxophonist and composer Uwe Steinmetz was born in Bremervörde, a town in northern Germany, in 1975.
+He derives his musical influence mainly form the teachers he studied and performed with during his school years in Berlin, Bern, Madras and Boston: John Surman, Lako Awraam, members of The Art Ensemble of Chicago, Bob Mintzer, Michael Brecker, David Liebman, George Russell, Jerry Bergonzi and Ben Schwendener among many others.
+He has performed his own music on four continents and in more than thirty countries.
+He has received national and international awards for his artistic work.
+Thus far he has released 12 CD of his own music and has made appearances as a soloist on numerous jazz CDs.

-As a Christian he seeks to increase the awareness that music and other art forms can help people discover a deeper, healing and reconciling truth in an increasingly fragmented society and participates as an artist in projects that foster and encourage intercultural dialogue and support civil peace-building efforts.
+In an ever more fragmented society, as a Christian, Uwe seeks to increase awareness surrounding music and other art forms as an aid to experience deep healing and reconciling with the truth.
+In his role as an artist, he takes part in projects that foster and encourage an intercultural dialogue and support civil peace-building efforts.

-He believes: "Music unifies mind and soul and brings us closer to truth in ourselves, the world and beyond all things.
+His belief: "Music unifies mind and soul and brings us closer to the truth in ourselves, the world and beyond all things.
 Music challenges us as human beings on all levels of our existence and ultimately shines a fresh, healing light on our momentary fears and longings, our perishable happiness and unhappiness.
 Music is a wonderful revelation of a creative God inspiring us to be creative with passionate love."

-Verena Dietrich is team leader of Crescendo in France.
+Verena Dietrich is the team leader of Crescendo in France.